 Indiana University’s School of Health & Rehabilitation Sciences offers a Bachelor of Science in Health Sciences.
 The university designed the interdisciplinary degree for incoming freshmen or licensed healthcare professionals with an associate’s degree.
 The Health Science Bachelor’s degree is especially appropriate for individuals interested in occupational therapy, physical therapy, or physician assistant studies.

 The degree is a combination of on-campus and online courses, with many of the higher-level courses available only online.
 In addition to a core curriculum, students choose one of several different track, including Gerontology, Global Health and Rehabilitation Studies, Rehabilitation and Disabilities Studies, and Preparation for Graduate Health Professions Program.
-For any track but the graduate preparation, students receive a certificate in addition to the B.S. degree.
+For any track but the graduate preparation, students receive a certificate in addition to the online degree in health science.
 The 120 credits required to complete the program include core courses, track courses, and elective courses.

 U.S. News & World Report ranked Indiana University #75 among national universities in the 2014 edition of Best Colleges.

 The College of Pharmacy’s on-campus Bachelor degree in Health Sciences helps students to develop the knowledge base, skill sets, and professional experiences necessary for success in fields relating to health and science.
 The four-year, interdisciplinary degree consists of coursework in the biomedical, pharmaceutical and clinical science, business and health care management, and health behavior fields.

 The curriculum consists of three tracks: Pharmaceutical Sciences, Clinical Sciences, and Health Services Management.
 Students can further individualize a track with a selection of electives.